nordic-institute/X-Road/doc/Manuals/ug-sec_x_road_security_hardening.md

 To harden the user account security, make sure that users are not allowed to access the server via SSH by default.
 The users needing SSH access are granted those rights separately.

-Create a user group in which users are allowed to connect to the server via SSH while all other users are denied.
-Add the following line to `/etc/ssh/sshd_config`:
+1. Create a user group in which users are allowed to connect to the server via SSH while all other users are denied.
+2. Add users which should have SSH access to newly created group.
+3. Add the following line to `/etc/ssh/sshd_config`:

         AllowGroups <group_to_allow>

-Restart the SSH service:
+4. Restart the SSH service:

         sudo systemctl restart sshd

 It is also recommended to disable SSH password login and allow key-based authentication only.
 Before this modification, add users' public keys to the server.
 Edit `/etc/ssh/sshd_config` and add the following lines: